jonstaebell/Laundry-Alarm/README.md

 device_friendly_name2 = "Library speaker"

     Alarm Frequency:
     TONE = 2200  # Frequency to detect
     BANDWIDTH = 300
     SENSITIVITY = 0.1

-audio "LG.WAV" is cast to Chromecast devices when an alarm occurs
+Audio file "LG.WAV" is cast to Chromecast devices when an alarm occurs.
+Replace with whatever you want to alert you.

 ## 🛠️ Usage

     Run manually:
     ./laundry.sh

 Or install as a systemd service:
-Example laundry_alarm.service:

     [Unit]
     Description=Laundry Alarm Monitor
     After=network.target